Find Trade Skills Schools

 Customer Service Representative Job Outlook

-In the United States, there were 2,784,500 jobs for Customer Service Representative in 2016.
+In 2016, there was an estimated number of 2,784,500 jobs in the United States for Customer Service Representative.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 136,300 new jobs for Customer Service Representative by 2026.
 There will be an estimated 373,500 positions for Customer Service Representative per year.

 undefined